gtopba/site-to-site-vpn/Site-to-site-vpn_OrangePiZero3_nftable.md

 Port forwarding 51820 to the WireGuard server.
 This setup only require 1 port.

-### 2. Route all traffic from the remote site through the Raspberry Pi VPN (Optional)
+### 2. Route all traffic from the remote site through the Orange Pi VPN (Optional)
-To route all traffic from the remote site through the Raspberry Pi VPN to your local network, you'll need to configure both the router at the northern site and the Raspberry Pi acting as the VPN gateway.
+To route all traffic from the remote site through the Orange Pi VPN to your local network, you'll need to configure both the router at the northern site and the Orange Pi acting as the VPN gateway.

-1. Set the default gateway on the remote site router to point to the Raspberry Pi VPN IP address.
+1. Set the default gateway on the remote site router to point to the Orange Pi VPN IP address.
 This will route all outgoing traffic through the VPN tunnel.
    - Find the option to set the default gateway or static route.
-   - Set the default gateway to the VPN IP address of the Raspberry Pi.
+   - Set the default gateway to the VPN IP address of the Orange Pi.

 2. Ensure that the DNS settings on the remote site router point to your local network's DNS server or another DNS server accessible through the VPN.